-General Intellectual Aptitude Specific Academic Aptitude Visual and Performing Arts
+General Intellectual Aptitude Specific Academic Aptitude Visual and Performing Arts 1.
+Differentiation what students will know (content)

-1. Differentiation

 Lynchburg City Schools provides a lesson plan format that allows all teachers to align instructional practices in the classroom.
 Planning of lessons and then execution of the lesson now have an alignment with a focus on student learning, student engagement, and teaching approaches used.
 This approach then lends itself to differentiation within the classroom.
 Differentiation is the modifying of: